samsquire/mazzle/docs/index.md

    "packer/ubuntu" -> "terraform/appserver";
 }
 ```
-`packer/ubuntu` is a component that that creates machine images on AWS with Java installed and outputs an AMI identifier of the created AMI.
-`terraform/appserver` is a component that uses that AMI id it received by environment variable to bring up a new instance running that AMI
+In this pipeline `packer/ubuntu` is a `component` that that creates machine images on AWS with Java installed. **packer/ubuntu outputs an AMI ID.** `terraform/appserver` is another component that needs this AMI ID to bring up a new instance running that AMI.

 ## Example - building a Java app
 ![](gradle-app.svg)

 file: architecture.dot

 ```
 digraph G {
   rankdir="LR";